Animal Friends Blog

 There have been instances of animals detecting when their diabetic owners’ blood sugar levels are dangerously low, or when their owner is about to have an epileptic seizure.
 Humans are becoming increasingly more reliant on animals, and the skills we didn’t realise they have.

 Emotional Support Animals

-It is worth insuring your pet before travelling with them, so you can have peace of mind that you will be covered if something unexpected were to happen.
-At Animal Friends we offer a range of pet insurance policies for dogs and cats travelling overseas.
+It is worth insuring your pet, so you can have peace of mind that you will be covered if something unexpected were to happen.
+At Animal Friends we offer a range of pet insurance policies for dogs and cats which may suit your needs.